hyperledger-archives/composer-knowledge-wiki/knowledge.md

 | Message encountered | Resolution
 | :---------------------- | :-----------------------
+| Is Composer production capable ?
+Isn't it just a Dev framework for prototyping |Indeed, Hyperledger Composer is a development framework but it is also a runtime abstraction layer for executing smart contracts in which a business network (eg. say 'trade settlement'  or 'supply chain finance' etc etc) is deployed as a runtime smart contract, on the blockchain, between the parties involved, and upon which all have agreed the terms (what the model is, the data elements, the security, the access control, how identities are issued, , the contract terms blah blah).
+Sure, Composer makes it easier to develop blockchain applications and smart contracts - that's one of its aims, as well as adding in all of the consistency, validation or gruntwork you would otherwise have to do as an application developer (you can get an insight into that here -> https://blog.selman.org/2017/07/08/getting-started-with-blockchain-development where Fabric and Composer are compared.
+That is the development perspective but also the runtime perspective as I've alluded to above.
+Hyperledger Composer currently uses Hyperledger Fabric as the underlying 'blockchain infrastructure' or underlying blockchain technology, put simply.
+This can be configured in many ways in a secure Cloud environent etc etc. Composer is aimed at production deployment/scalability - ultimately, you'll be deploying business networks and smart contract transaction logic (written in a mainstream app dev language so app developers don't need specialist language skills) that will execute on the blockchain network (wherever that is deployed, however configured, privacy etc) that you (as an organisation etc) will configure (ie between the parties involved).
+Composer delivers native Node.js support with Composer v0.17.x preview release that runs with Fabric v1.1 (alpha version) and that version of Fabric will be available as a GA production ready release in the near future (obviously Fabric v1.0.x release is already out there).Furthermore, your Composer's Javascript language and engine can call the native Fabric APIs (to pull in all of the functionality that offers inside Composer contract logic)  So Composer is both the development framework, the modeler and the runtime execution on the blockchain ; as well as all managing all the other important aspects of working with that business network, such as managing identity,access control, participation, API support and connectivity elements essential to working with/transacting on a blockchain network.
+Hope this helps.
 | Modeling/Storing images/PDFs/media | You can use String and base64 encode it - as a field in an Asset for example, and have responsibility for decoding later etc etc But would you want to store it on the blockchain?
 You decide of course.
 If you wanted to you could see an SO thread here https://stackoverflow.com/questions/21878404/how-can-i-convert-mp3-file-to-base64-encoded-string/23665155 or here see https://stackoverflow.com/questions/47751609/how-to-deal-with-forms-images-videos-of-an-asset-in-hyperledger-composer .
 Storing images, scans, audio files is not a 'best practice' - rather, a cryptographic hash of it (referenced off-chain) is verifiable proof that the source is the exact image/media file that was 'hashed' at the time the 'transaction' was recorded on the blockchain and link out of the chain, to a URL containing the verifiable source (and comparable hash).
 Examples may be: doctor/patient audio discussions (not least the privacy elements!) & consultation recordings, PDFs, mp3s, image files.
 Another issue is that an encoded base64 image string (if you chose to encode the media/image file that is) will also need to be transmitted to the other peers participating in consensus and written to their copy of the master ledger.
 It is therefore more efficient, to only share the hash (not the base64 encoded contents with each peer).